bmc/brizzled/id/80/index.md

         except:
             raise urlfetch.DownloadError, \
                   "Can't ping Technorati: %s" % sys.exc_info()[1]
+{% endhighlight %}

 Note the first four lines, though.
 They say:

--   If we're running on GAE, use the real Technorati ping URL.
+* If we're running on GAE, use the real Technorati ping URL.
--   Otherwise, use a fake one.
+* Otherwise, use a fake one.

 Those constants are defined at the top of `admin.py`:

+{% highlight python %}
     TECHNORATI_PING_RPC_URL = 'http://rpc.technorati.com/rpc/ping'
     FAKE_TECHNORATI_PING_RPC_URL = 'http://localhost/~bmc/technorati-mock.xml'
+{% endhighlight %}

 The fake URL is nothing more than a canned page.
 On my development machine, I run an instance of the